 A review process of the proposed changes to the site will occur with the Philipstown Planning Board this fall.

-Due to the global health crisis, the Hudson Valley Shakespeare Festival cancelled its 2020 season.
+Due to the global health crisis, the Hudson Valley Shakespeare cancelled its 2020 season.
 The company is offering virtual programming including bi-weekly “Tent Talks” with artists, remote education programming for its school partners, and an online version of the company’s HVSF2 developmental reading series.
 The first two readings included Seize the King written by Will Power and directed by Jesse J. Perez and Paradise Lost adapted by Erin Shields and directed by Sara Holdren.
 The final reading, Untitled Agatha Project written by Heidi Armbruster and directed by Lavina Jadhwani, will take place on Thursday, August 27 at 7:30PM ET.
 For more information please visit hvshakespeare.org.

 ABOUT CHRISTOPHER DAVIS